kadena-community/kadena.js/packages/libs/client/NEW_README.md

 };
 ```

-### Add Data
+### addData

-**Goal**: adding `IPactCommand.payload.exec.data` or
-`IPactCommand.payload.cont.data` based on the transaction type

-You can use this method to add data to the command, this data is readable in the
+You can use `addData` to add data to the `IPactCommand.payload.exec.data` or
+`IPactCommand.payload.cont.data` command.
-smart contract later. you can also use this data in the code you set in the
+This data is readable in the smart contract later.
+You can also use this data in the code you set in the command.
-command.

 ```typescript
 Pact.builder